MicrosoftDocs/customer-insights/ci-docs/audience-insights/machine-learning-studio-experiments.md

 ## Set up Machine Learning Studio Classic

-In a first step, we need to create a workspace for and open the Machine Learning Studio (clssic).
+In a first step, we need to create a workspace for and open the Machine Learning Studio (classic).

 1. Go to [https://www.portal.azure.com](https://www.portal.azure.com/) and sign in.